home-schoology/home-schoology.github.io/README.md

 ### Versions
 Versions are the method the games are displayed/activated, these are the same for every game (version 1 is version 1 for every game, and version 2 is version 2 for every game).

-If a version's value is not there, and in its place is the word "flat", it means the game is not from an external source (file is self hosted).
+If a version's value is the word "File" instead of a number, it means the game is not from an external source (file is self hosted).

 # Frequrently asked questions (FAQ)
 `Q: "What do the file names mean?"`